davidleonm/devops-tools/README.md

-# CICD-Pipelines
+# DevOps Tools
-CICD-Pipelines is my first project intended to learn about some DevOps tools such as Jenkins, Sonarqube and Docker.
+DevOps Tools is my first project intended to learn about some DevOps tools such as Jenkins, Sonarqube and Docker.

 ## Composition